The Lobby Code

 IndyCar~50% overlap.
 More contact-tolerant than F1.

 Touring car (BTCC, V8 Supercars)Quarter-overlap.
-Side-to-side contact is expected racing.
+Side-to-side contact expected.

 NASCAR CupNo formal threshold.
 Side-by-side is normal racing.